PRICING MODELS COMPARED // revenue share vs retainer, honestlyApply

 Common questions.

-Is revenue-share the same as pay-per-lead?+
+Is revenue share the same as pay-per-appointment?+

 Pay from what closes.